Lyther/PerfectlyBalanced---Ships/README.md

 # Perfectly Balanced - Ships

+The development version of this mod would post on [GitHub](https://github.com/Lyther/PerfectlyBalanced---Ships).
+If you want to play the latest version instead of the stable version, please follow the repo and use `git pull` to get the latest commit.

 (Not balanced at all!)

 Adds new ship sectors, ship accessories, and more ship combat tactics to the game.